-The financial impact of COVID-19 to the Board was not significant, and the Board did not receive any additional budgetary resources in support of its response.
+Similar to FY 2021, the financial impact of COVID-19 in FY 2022 to the Board was not significant, and the Board did not receive any additional budgetary resources in support of its response.
 The STB instead used available resources to ensure staff safety when onsite and to enable staff to continue working remotely.